Registration for service dogs in the U.S.

-I know this may seem strange, and it’s a common misconception, but legitimate registration for service dogs in the US does not exist.
+It’s a common misconception, but mandatory, legitimate registration for service dogs in the U.S. does not exist.
 Emotional support animals don’t need to be registered either, by the way.

 Under the ADA (Americans with Disabilities Act) and the Department of Justice, service dogs are not required to be registered or certified.
 A legitimate federal registration and/or certification agency for service animals or service dogs just doesn’t exist.